canonical/charmed-spark-rock/README.md

 ## Bugs and feature request

-If you find a bug in this ROCK or want to request a specific feature, here are the useful links:
+If you find a bug in this rock or want to request a specific feature, here are the useful links:

 -   Raise the issue or feature request in the [Canonical Github](https://github.com/canonical/charmed-spark-rock/issues)

--   Meet the community and chat with us if there are issues and feature requests in our [Mattermost Channel](https://chat.charmhub.io/charmhub/channels/data-platform).
+-   Meet the community and chat with us if there are issues and feature requests in our [Matrix Channel](https://matrix.to/#/%23charmhub-data-platform%3Aubuntu.com).

 ## Licence statement